ghost-mann/psychic-waddle/README.md

 # ELT pipeline

+A simple ELT (Extract, Load, Transform) pipeline package for CSV, API, and Database operations.

 - db_connection.py - Creates the engine to your database

 - extractor.py - Uses the engine to extract data into a DataFrame